KevinRK29/Mailspress/README.md

 A web application that sends emails to a large list of recipients for collecting feedback for companies

-Also learning to commit more regularly instead of uploading the whole code at the end

 # Objective

-To learn the current modern technologies and create a full stack application implementing them to create a web application
+- To learn the current modern technologies and create a full stack application implementing them to create a web application
+- To learn to commit more regularly instead of uploading the entire finished code at once
+- To familiarize myself more with Git and the command line

 # Functions